Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/PLC_attack_scenarios/README.md

-# Setting Up Attack Scenarios
+# Manual for Attack Scenarios

 ## *ICS Network  network environment*
 At this level, we consider you've installed the original testbed network (i.e from Yi Zhu's work).
 No mitigation solution has been implemented yet so all the components in the swat network can communicate with each other, no isolation nor segmentation is implemented yet.